-To obtain warranty service, return the defective product, freight prepaid and insured, to your local authorized ICP vortex dealer or distributor, or to ICP vortex Corporation, 4001 E. Broadway, B-20, Phoenix, AZ 85040.
+To obtain warranty service, return the defective product, freight prepaid and insured, to your local authorized ICP vortex dealer or distributor.
 Please note the following: You must include the product serial number, and a detailed description of the problem you are experiencing.
 You must also include proof of the date of original retail purchase as evidence that the product is within the warranty period.
+Products must be properly packaged to prevent damage in transit.
+ICP vortex accepts no responsibility for products which are damaged on arrival due to poor freight service.